PolyU-TASLAB/polyu-taslab.github.io/_posts/2025-01-01-Our_Autonomous_Platforms.md

 A critical aspect of autonomous vehicles is their ability to sense and localize themselves within their surroundings.
 This capability is essential for navigating complex environments, avoiding obstacles, and making real-time driving decisions.
 Accurate sensing and localization allow autonomous cars to interpret data from their surroundings and respond appropriately to dynamic conditions.

+The autonomous driving vehicle operates under the comprehensive control of a CANBUS system.
+The host computer establishes a connection with the MCU, which is equipped with integrated ROS messaging capabilities.
+This integration allows the system to convert ROS messages into CAN signals, which are then transmitted to the MCU.

+This architecture provides us with extensive access to the vehicle's functionalities.
+We can not only relay vital velocity information but also manage gear settings, including Drive (D), Park (P), Reverse (R), and Neutral (N).
+Additionally, the system enables control of various lighting functions, enhancing both safety and operational efficiency.
+Overall, this setup ensures seamless communication between components, facilitating precise control and monitoring of the vehicle’s performance.
 ## Sensor Platform

 Currently, our lab has two autonomous vehicles deployed on the PolyU Main Campus and the PolyU-Wuxi Research Institute.
 Both vehicles are equipped with unique sensors, including LiDAR, cameras, and integrated GNSS/INS, for localization and navigation.